affancoder/farhanportfolio/README.md

 - **Scroll Animations**: Sections like "Projects", "About", and "Skills" animate into view as you scroll down.
 - **Button Hover Effects**: Interactive buttons with subtle hover animations.

-# DEVELOPED BY MD AFFAN ASGHAR
+## DEVELOPED BY MD AFFAN ASGHAR
+Computer Science Engineer
+Email: affanasgar8@gmail.com
+@mr_affan15